Frappes, those milky, ice-blended coffees, have become a staple summer drink and daily pick-me-up for many.

 Quick Answer: Do Frappes have caffeine?

 Frappes contain caffeine.
-However, the amount of caffeine varies depending on the type of Frappe and can contain between 30mg and 189mg per serving.
+However, the amount of caffeine varies depending on the type of Frappe and can range from 30mg to 189mg per serving.

 Do Frappes Have Caffeine?
 (Everything You Need to Know!)